 The next day the king and his chaplain, in the same disguises, asked the next oldest brother to take the throne, but he felt just as the Bodhisatta had, and with a company of people one league long he went to be with the Bodhisatta, who greeted him and all other comers while seated floating in the air.
 On the next two days the two younger brothers similarly chose asceticism over royalty and led league-long crowds to the Bodhisatta’s camp on the Ganges.

 After a night of feeling alone and old, the chaplain decided to follow his sons.
 He gave his wife his fortune and left with a following of sixty thousand brahmins.
 The next day the chaplain’s wife felt the same and took the brahmin’s wives to the Bodhisatta’s camp.

 By the time Indra saw the Bodhisatta on his march, the line of followers reached thirty leagues.
-Indra sent Vissakamma, his own builder, to construct a monastery thirty-six leagues long and fifteen wide stocked with everything necessary for a religious life, including trees that magically bore a variety of fruits.
+Indra sent Vissakamma, heaven’s chief builder, to construct a monastery thirty-six leagues long and fifteen wide, stocked with everything necessary for a religious life, including trees that magically bore a variety of fruits.
 Vissakamma also used his powers to banish all spirits, dangerous beasts, and hideous sounds from the area.